Dorothy Killam Fellowship application package

 Anonymous demographic information may be aggregated and used by the National Killam Program Office to measure and report on performance.

-The Privacy Act gives individuals the right to access and request correction of personal information about themselves.
+gives individuals the right to access and request correction of personal information about themselves.